+44 (0) 207 252 3900 email@example.com

 In order to compete with the easy click to post technology of smartphones and tablets, digital cameras are now equipped with WiFi.
 WiFi makes it possible for the photographer to capture a great shot with their state-of-the-art digital camera and then post it on Instagram in a matter of seconds.
 What could be better than that?

-While Photoshop technology isn’t going away anytime soon, if ever, it is becoming more popular to minimize changes.
+While Photoshop technology isn’t going away anytime soon, if ever, it is becoming more popular to minimise changes.
 With all the recent campaigns like Dove’s Real Beauty and Colbie Caillait’s new hit song Try, women in particular are wanting to see photos featuring themselves as they are and not as different as Photoshop can make them.
 Still, most aren’t above smoothing out a line or two, but many are requesting that their arms and legs not be made to look like pencils.

 Very few people are investing in a video camera because, thanks to some new advancements, digital cameras are giving us the same great quality that we could expect from video equipment.
 Now we have the capability to have the best of both worlds.
 From one camera, you can get great portraits of your one year old while also capturing their first steps on video.